 - The most important thing you can do for your pet is to provide balanced nutrition

 - Give your pets a daily supplement to ensure they are replacing stress-nutrient loss.
 Vitamin mineral supplements such as Doc Roy's® Daily Care Feline or Canine provide your pet with the nutrients that they need.

 - They don't appreciate fireworks or thunder!
 Keep them inside with music, and be sure to stay calm around them.
 Yelling at them only reaffirms their thinking that bad things are happening.

 - Use treats or a favorite toy to diffuse negative feelings associated with leaving or loud noises.
 Give them a favorite toy that they only get when there is an issue.
-A good option for dogs is a KONG® toy with peanut butter in it.
+A good option for dogs is a Busy Buddy® Calming Toy with their favorite treat in it.
 This will distract them for hours and get them through stressful times.

 - Use calming agents that support your effort.
 Doc Roy's® Docile Dog™ is naturally formulated to calm the anxious dog.
 It is very effective when used in anticipation of stressful events, such as fireworks or company coming over.
 Start this natural supplement at least two weeks before the event.
 Calming pheromone products like Farnam® Comfort Zone® Adaptil® Collar with D.A.P. for dogs or Farnam® Comfort Zone® Diffuser with Feliway® for cats are also effective.
 These calming products help pets maintain normal behavior.